ShilpaKN-GitHub/car-racing-stage-0.5/README.md

-# car-racing-stage-0.5
+# Multiplayer Car Racing Stage 0.5

-Multiplayer Car Racing game stage 0.5
+Create game state, players and player count in database.
+Create game, form and player objects.
+Create a form to get player name as input from end user.
+Update this user information in database.